 Sallie has a long history of serving her community.
 She has worked with offenders as a volunteer facilitator for Bridges to Life, a restorative justice prison program aimed at reducing recidivism rates.
 She is on the advisory board of the San Jose Clinic and the Houst

-Sallie’s long history of serving her community extends well beyond City Hall.
-Each week she works with offenders as a volunteer facilitator for Bridges to Life, a restorative justice prison program aimed at reducing recidivism rates.
-She is on the advisory board of the San Jose Clinic and has served on the boards of Holocaust Museum Houston and the Houston READ Commission.
-She has chaired events and raised funds for the Holocaust Museum, the Women’s Fund, the Children’s Museum, the READ Commission, and the Contemporary Arts Museum.
+on Maritime Center and Museum and has previously served on the boards of Holocaust Museum Houston and the Houston READ Commission.
+Sallie has chaired events and raised funds for the Holocaust Museum, the Women’s Fund, the Children’s Museum, the READ Commission, and the Contemporary Arts Museum.
 She also served for many years as a parent volunteer at her children’s schools.
-She and George are active members of St. Michael the Archangel Catholic Church.
+Sallie is a longtime member of St. Michael the Archangel Catholic Church.

 Sallie moved to Houston in the seventh grade and attended Westchester High School.
 She graduated with a finance degree from the University of Texas at Austin and a master of arts in public administration from the University of Houston.